Gdalik/EarQuiz_website/pages/EQ_Frequencies.md

 The overall training process involves ongoing learning and testing yourself.
 In the *Learn* mode, you listen to the pink noise or music (or other external audio) excerpts with switched off and on 1-octave or 1/3-octave graphic EQ, boosting or cutting frequency bands within certain spectral ranges.
-Then in the *Test* mode you are given a sequence of 10 similar examples, where you try to guess, which frequencies are boosted or cut.
+Then in the *Test* mode you are given a sequence of 10 similar examples, where you try to guess, which frequencies are boosted or cut, and you get scored.

 The program is [Free Software](https://www.gnu.org/philosophy/free-sw.html), distributed under [GNU GPL v3 License](https://www.gnu.org/licenses/gpl-3.0.html).
 It is free for any use, either personal or commercial!